Coronavirus digest: German leaders warn lockdown measures to last months | DW | 15.11.2020

 Several German leaders have spoken out against relaxing coronavirus restrictions too early.
 The economy minister warned Germany could face another four to five months of partial lockdown.
 Follow DW for the latest.

-German Economy Minister Peter Altmaier told German newspaper Bild am Sonntag that there will likely be months more of lockdown-style measures and warned against easing coronavirus restrictions too early.
+German Economy Minister Peter Altmaier told German newspaper Bild am Sonntag that the partial lockdown measures would likely last many more months and warned against easing coronavirus restrictions too early.

 "The infection figures are still too high.
 Much higher than two weeks ago…despite all efforts, a change for the better has not yet been achieved," Altmaier told the paper, adding that he sees "little leeway" for re-opening restaurants and movie theaters.